Tara Newley: Writer/producer

 In 2007, Newley and producer John Dale founded Newley Dale Ltd, a content creation company whose clients include Comedy Box and Momedia.
 It gained the attention of BBC Three for the anarchic sitcom Sso!

 As a writer/producer, she has worked for Channel 4 and Baby Cow.
 The screenplay Graffiti Boy <3 Guerrilla Girl won first place at the Moondance International Film Festival and second place at the ReelHeART Film and Screenplay Festival in 2018.

 In 2010, she wrote a screenplay called Is Love Therapy?

 Poetry

 Her poetry has appeared under her married name Arkle at the Bristol Poetry Festival in 2014 and The Poetry Shed in 2018.
 She was long listed for the National Poetry Prize in 2019.
 She is currently poet in residence at Sidcot School, North Somerset.

 Personal life

 Newley was married to French composer Michael Adam, with whom she has a daughter, who was born in 1998.
-The couple later divorced.
+The couple were divorced.
 She later had a son, born in 2003.

 She married writer Nicholas Gilador Arkle in 2016.